TeamPuzel/SonicEngine/README.md

 # Sonic

-An implementation of Sonic 1.
+An implementation of a generic, extensible Sonic engine designed to be small in implementation and fun to use.

 ## About the project

 Why this game:
 - Interesting physics more involved than most tile based games.
+- I always wanted to implement a sonic game.
+- I think the sonic fan game space would benefit from an open and portable engine.
-- I had no other ideas.
+- I had no other 2d game ideas.

 ## My version